opencog/opencog/opencog/nlp/ull-parser/README.md

-* The system might not be robust enough at this stage yet, so if you find an error while executing this code, run each command from the old compute-mi.scm script separately to trace it.
+* The system might not be robust enough at this stage yet, so if you find an error while executing this code, run each command from the function in compute-mi.scm directly on the cogserver and separately to trace the error.

 * Batch-counting might take hours or longer, depending on your dataset size.
 The batching routine will print to stdout, giving a hint of